2011 IndyCar Series

 This season marked the end of several drivers' IndyCar careers.
-After 11-seasons, this season would mark the end of two-time series runner up Davey Hamilton's career.
-Hamilton would later partner with Sam Schmidt to form Schmidt Hamilton Motorsports a team that would last for two seasons, before changing to Schmidt Peterson Motorsports from 2014 onwards.
-Vítor Meira was another who made 2011 his final season.
-In his career, Meira set the record for the most podiums without a win, with 15.
+After 11 seasons, 2011 saw the conclusion of two-time series runner up Davey Hamilton's career.
+Hamilton would later partner with Sam Schmidt to form Schmidt Hamilton Motorsports, a team that would last for two seasons before changing to Schmidt Peterson Motorsports from 2014 onwards.
+Vítor Meira was another who made 2011 his final season; in his career, Meira set the record for the most podiums without a win, with 15.
 Paul Tracy would make an attempt to find a car for 2012, but was unsuccessful in doing so, making 2011 his final season in IndyCar also.
 Bertrand Baguette would shift his focus to sports cars for 2012, racing in the World Endurance Championship.
 Raphael Matos would only race until the Indy 500 and for 2012 he would switch to Stock Car Brasil.
 Danica Patrick would head to NASCAR for 2011 leaving an open seat at Andretti Autosport.
-Two-Time race winner Tomas Scheckter would make his final starts of his career across several teams in 2011.
-Scheckter currently resides in the United Kingdom.
+Tomas Scheckter made his final starts of his career across several teams in 2011 before moving to the United Kingdom.
 Buddy Rice would be yet another to make 2011 his final season.
 Rice collected three wins in his IndyCar career.
-Finally 2005 Series Champion Dan Wheldon.
-Wheldon would sign a contract to race for Andretti Autosport for 2012 driving the number 27 car, replacing Danica Patrick.
-Unfortunately, Wheldon would be tragically killed in a horrific accident at Las Vegas Motor Speedway that would also injure three other drivers, bringing an end to his 10-season career.
+Wheldon would sign a contract to race for Andretti Autosport for 2012 driving the number 27 car, replacing Danica Patrick, but the 2005 champion was killed in an accident at Las Vegas Motor Speedway.

-This would be the final season for Versus broadcasting Indycar.
-Versus would be rebranded into NBC Sports for 2012, a name that has continued to this day (2022).
+This would be the final season for Versus broadcasting IndyCar.
+Versus would be rebranded into NBC Sports for 2012, a name that has continued to this day (2024).
 ESPN would continue to also broadcast certain races as well.

-As of 2023, Dario Franchitti remains the last-ever IndyCar Series driver to won back-to-back driver's titles to date.